 Other platforms are downloaded as software that runs on your device.
 Whatever your budget, most platforms have reasonable prices for the services you do receive.

 Ease of Use

 Search engine optimization is one of the most important parts of publishing content online.
-Make sure your CMS platform has Google and other Ad partners to maximize your SEO visibility.
+Make sure your CMS platform has Google and other search engines in mind to maximize your SEO visibility.

 Support & Customer Experience